apache/zeppelin/Roadmap.md

 # Zeppelin Roadmap

-This document explains the list of planned and work tio be done in Zeppelin.
+This document explains the list of planned and work to be done in Zeppelin.
 It is intended to be exhaustive but some elements might still be missing.

 ## Features